 Set sail with the crew of the M/V Sea Star for small ship adventure cruising in Prince William Sound, Kenai Peninsula or along the Inside Passage.
 The well-appointed yacht accommodates just 12 guests, allowing for a personalized experience where you are the explorer!
 Unplug from day-to-day life and soak up the wonders of Alaska’s amazing coastline.
 Discover small coves that larger ships can’t access, take time to kayak among otters and ice, and walk along remote beaches.

-Southcentral Alaska journeys are 7 days and 6 nights, and include all meals prepared by an on-board chef and featuring fresh local ingredients.
-For the Prince William Sound and Kenai Peninsula adventures, enjoy the convenience of transportation (either by rail or by air) arranged to and from Anchorage to the M/V Sea Star port of call (Seward, Whittier or Homer).
-As a bonus, you can arrange to spend a few extra days at any of these locations either before or after your cruise adventure.
+Southcentral Alaska journeys are 5 days and 4 nights, and include all meals prepared by an on-board chef and featuring fresh local ingredients.
+For the Prince William Sound and Kenai Peninsula adventures, enjoy the convenience of rail transportation arranged to and from Anchorage to the M/V Sea Star port of call (Seward or Whittier).
+As a bonus, you can arrange to spend a few extra days at either of these locations either before or after your cruise adventure.

-The Rail and Sail Adventurehis enchanting journey gives you an entire week within the elegant and beautiful Prince William Sound, which is peppered with hidden coves, perfect kayaking spots and an incredible assortment of wildlife that invites you to stretch your naturalist muscles.
+This enchanting journey explores the elegant and beautiful Prince William Sound, which is peppered with hidden coves, perfect kayaking spots and an incredible assortment of wildlife that invites you to stretch your naturalist muscles.
 The Sound is known for amazing tidewater glaciers that spill from on high down to the water’s edge and M/V Sea Star brings you up close and personal with many of them.
 A vantage point on deck is an ideal spot to watch for massive chunks of ice calving into the water, creating a powerful and compelling display.
 If conditions allow, you might even be lucky enough to take a hike right up to Harriman glacier, exploring a landscape carved out over the years by the movement of the massive ice.
 Otters, seals, porpoises and shorebirds are frequent, with occasional black bear sightings as well.
 Sailing options include Whittier to Seward, Seward to Whittier, or a round-trip choice beginning and ending in Whittier (each including train transportation to/from Anchorage).
 Enjoy this Prince William Sound journey May thru August.

 The sheer rock cliffs of the rugged Kenai Peninsula tower hundreds of feet into the air, inviting you to explore the primeval landscape of Kenai Fjords National Park.
 Heed this call and visit grand beauties such as Northwestern, Aialik and McCarty glaciers.
 Anchored nearby, with the engine quieted, you’ll hear the continuous crackle of 10,000-year-old ice.
 Often there are no other boats nearby on this journey, creating a private show of calving ice, aerial shorebird tricks, cavorting sea lions, and even feeding whales.
-As you make your way around the Kenai Peninsula, the steep shoreline draws you in, insisting that you keep watch for more wonders waiting around each corner.
-Travel in either direction, from Seward to Homer or the reverse.
-The Kenai Peninsula Grand Explorer’s Adventure is available from June into July.
+As you make your way through this gorgeous National Park, the steep shoreline draws you in, insisting that you keep watch for more wonders waiting around each corner.
+Travel roundtrip out of Seward with train transportation to/from Anchorage included in your fare.
+The Kenai Fjords National Park Grand Explorer’s Adventure is available from June into July.

 About M/V Sea Star